DavidJRichey/UO_Geography_4-581/labs/lab_7.md

 #### Prerequisites

-This excercise builds on skills practiced in Labs 1-6.
+This exercise builds on skills practiced in Labs 1-6.

 #### References & Links